galactic2005/PEModUtils/Documentation/apicompatible.md

 A version of `getPropertyFromClass` that automatically converts variables using the other functions listed.

-Refer to the documenation for `getPropertyFromClass` for more information on this function.
+Refer to the documentation for `getPropertyFromClass` for more information on this function.

 ### setPropertyFromClass(classVar: string, variable: string, value: any, ?allowMaps: boolean = false)

 A version of `setPropertyFromClass` that automatically converts variables using the other functions listed.

-Refer to the documenation for `setPropertyFromClass` for more information on this function.
+Refer to the documentation for `setPropertyFromClass` for more information on this function.